ismailkhan313/ismailkhan.xyz/content/islamic-studies/Theology/The Subject of Beliefs.md

   - theology
 index: 1
 ---
-01

-## 3 core subjects of Islamic beliefs
+## Three core subjects of Islamic beliefs

 The three corse subjects of Islamic beliefs are:
 1. God.